ted9219/GEMINI/README.md

 If data is NULL (or image file shows 'No Data'), check the CDM data really it NULL.

 > If R studio encoding is CP949 (Window default), don't open gemini_md.Rmd file until change R studio encoding to UTF-8.
-It occurs .Rmd file crash.
+If not, it occurs encoding crashes.